 - make sure the patriotic fund account is operated by at least two people and that all payments accord with the fund’s purposes and the Veterans Act 2005

 - get approvals from the Director of Consumer Affairs Victoria and, when necessary, the Minister for Consumer Affairs, Gaming & Liquor Regulation, or the Governor in Council before making any donation or transfer from a patriotic fund

 - use Consumer Affairs Victoria’s forms for approvals, notifications, annual statements or other reporting

-- notify the Director of Consumer Affairs Victoria of any change in trustees, the secretary or treasurer of a patriotic fund, via our Change of fund details form (Word, 141KB).
+- notify the Director of Consumer Affairs Victoria of any change in trustees, the secretary or treasurer of a patriotic fund, using our Change of fund details form (Word, 141KB).

 - provide the annual audited statement of income and expenditure and a balance sheet of the fund to the Director of Consumer Affairs Victoria

 - check the Patriotic funds section of this website for up-to-date information.
-If you need to refer to relevant legislation - Veterans Act 2005, Veterans (Patriotic Funds) Regulations 2008 and the Trustee Act 1958 – these are available on our Legislation we administer page.
+If you need to refer to relevant legislation - Veterans Act 2005, Veterans (Patriotic Funds) Regulations 2008 and the Trustee Act 1958 – these are available on Legislation we administer.

-For information about how we enforce the law, view our How we enforce patriotic funds law page.
+For information about how we enforce the law, view How we enforce patriotic funds law.